elunna/nerfhack-changelog/README.md

 ## ARTIFACT CHANGES

+### General artifact changes
-- Artifact weapons can now be dual-wielded (SLASHEM)
+* Artifact weapons can now be dual-wielded (SLASHEM)
-- All artifact weapons get negative to-hit penalties instead of positive.
-To make a reasonable impact, the penalty is double the standard to-hit bonus and always the maximum instead of a dice roll.
+* Most artifact weapons get negative to-hit penalties instead of positive.
+  - The standard to-hit penalty is a flat -10
+  - The crowning weapons (Mjollnir, Excalibur, Stormbringer) have a to-hit penalty of -5.
+  - Magicbane and Quick Blade have a +0 to-hit.
-- Lawful and chaotic weapons cannot be two-weaponed (Evil)
+* Lawful and chaotic weapons cannot be two-weaponed (Evil)

+### Specific artifact changes
 * The Tsurugi of Muramasa has a 10% chance of bisection (SLASHEM)
 * The Tsurugi of Muramasa also confers very fast speed when wielded (Fourk)
 * Magicbane is a quarterstaff (FIQ)